Session Fees and Funding

 Government Funding

-We accept all forms of Government funding (15 hrs and 30 hrs) for eligible 2,3 and 4 year olds.
+We accept all forms of Government funding (15 hrs and 30 hrs) for eligible families for children 18 months until they reach school age.
 The use of funding can be used in any combination.
 This means that unlike many other nurseries and pre-schools, there are no hidden extras with us and we do not charge any top-up fees.
 We also work with all Voucher Scheme providers.
 Please explore the options below to learn more.

 2 year old Funding Entitlement